Buying repossessions and what to watch for

 A repossessed property is a home that's been seized by a lender because repayments aren't being made.
 As your mortgage is a loan secured against your home, repossession is what could happen if you miss payments.

-Buying a repossed or distressed property can be a minefield so make sure you do plenty of research beforehand.
-Here are our top tips to set you off to a good start:
+Buying a repossessed or distressed property can be a minefield, so make sure you do plenty of research beforehand.
+Here are our top tips to give you a good start:

 Banks want to flog repossessions quick, so you can bag a bargain

-When a bank or building society claims back a house, it has a responsibility to get as much as it can for the property.
-Yet while most sellers spend months beautifying their boltholes, waiting for the right offer, banks often just price them cheaply to sell quickly.
+When a bank or building society claims back a house, it has a responsibility to get as much as it can for the property to minimise any losses.
+Yet while most sellers spend months beautifying their boltholes and waiting for the right offer, banks often just price them cheaply to sell quickly.

 This isn't just about doer-uppers – you could bag a new build too